 With a salary of $75,000, you fall into the 22% tax rate bracket.
 Does this mean all your salary is taxed at 22%?
-No, only a portion.
-Of that $75,000, the first $9,700 is taxed at 10%.
-That leaves $65,300 in income left to tax.
-The next portion of your income from $9,701 to $39,474 is taxed at 12%.
-That means $29,775 is getting taxes at 12%.
+No, only a portion of your salary will be taxed at this rate.
+Of that $75,000, the first $10,275 is taxed at 10%.
+That leaves $64,725 in income left to tax.
+The next portion of your income from $10,275 to $41,775 is taxed at 12%.
+That means $31,500 is getting taxes at 12%.

 So if you earn $75,000 from your salary job, but earn $25,000 a year in pension or other income, then you will move up a tax bracket.
-You will then earn $100,000 a year total.
+You will then earn a total of $100,000 for the year.
 You can use the same process to figure out how much taxes you will owe total for all your income.

 The income tax brackets work as a tiered system, not a flat tax percentage on all your income.
-So, when you hear you’ve moved up a tax bracket, don’t be scared.
-It doesn’t mean you’re going to lose more money, it just means the portion of money you’ve earned over your previous tax bracket will be taxed at a higher rate.
+So when you hear you’ve moved up a tax bracket, don’t be scared.
+Moving up a tax bracket doesn’t necessarily mean you’re going to lose more money — it just means the portion of money you’ve earned over your previous tax bracket will be taxed at a higher rate.

 If you need help figuring out what you owe in taxes or need help paying off the taxes you do owe, Polston Tax can help!
-Our team of tax attorneys and tax accountants can guide you through the tax brackets and how you can save money through tax deductions or credits.
+Our team of tax attorneys and tax accountants can guide you through the tax brackets and let you know how you can save money through tax deductions or credits.